 DDNS Service To disable DDNS Service, keep the default setting, Disable.
-To enable DDNS Service using DynDNS.org, follow these instructions: 1.
-On the DDNS screen, select DynDNS.org from the DDNS Service Provider drop-down menu.
-2. Sign up for DynDNS service at www.dyndns.org (you can click the link on the DDNS screen).
+To enable DDNS Service using DynDNS.org, follow these instructions: On the DDNS screen, select DynDNS.org from the DDNS Service Provider drop-down menu.
+Sign up for DynDNS service at www.dyndns.org (you can click the link on the DDNS screen).
 Write down your account information.
-3. Complete the User Name, Password, and Host Name fields.
-4. Click the Apply button to save your changes.
-Click the Cancel button to cancel unsaved abapted.
-Internet IP changes.
-The Router's current Internet IP Address is displayed here.
-Address Status The status of the DDNS service connection is displayed here.
+Complete the User Name, Password, and Host Name fields.
+Click the Apply button to save your changes.
+Click the Cancel button to cancel unsaved changes.
+Internet IP Address The Router's current Internet IP Address is displayed here.
+Status The status of the DDNS service connection is displayed here.